cardat/DatSciTrain_set_up_R_and_friends/index.md

 Each guide provides detailed instructions for both Windows and Mac operating systems.
 If you encounter any issues during the setup process, please reach out for assistance.

+This website was created with assistance from Claude AI and content was added and checked by Ivan.